Verwarmingman/SkriptMultiplier/README.md

 # Skript Multipliers [1.16-1.18]
 Multiplier system made in Skript v2.6.X

-This skript allows you to custom boosters with Skript.
+This skript allows you to use custom boosters with Skript.
 See wiki for more information!
 Currently essentials/vault balance, minecraft exp and mobcoins (skript list variable) are supported.

 Please be sure to check out the wiki!
 The wiki links are listed below.